monikamnc/GameplayTest/README.md

 I am happy with the result of the exercise because the level is complete with the different states of the game.
 You can complete the level, lose, and restart the game.

+- HowTo:

+You can test it with your mouse in the Unity Editor or using the Remote App of Unity connecting your smartphone with USB to the PC.
+If there are some difficulties to test it please contact me.